codingcatfish/GTFS-Exploration/README.md

 - Calculate total distance traveled by all vehicles
 - Calculate individual vehicle distance and travel time statistics
 - Create and save a schedule sorted by departure time
-- Create and save a schedule sorted by individual vehicles
+- Create and save schedules for individual vehicles
 - Plot vehicle routes on a map

-Make sure to set the file path correctly for best results.
 **GTFS** stands for **General Transit Feed Specification**, a standardized data format for public transportation.
 The [sample data](https://transitfeeds.com/p/mta/82) provides bus schedules in Manhattan.

 ## Contents